boy-who-codes/nhlmail/meip/README.md

 ## ☁️ Running on Google Colab (For Testing)

-You can run MEIP in a Colab notebook for quick testing of the logic or even the full UI.
+You can run NIMV in a Colab notebook for quick testing of the logic or even the full UI.

 ### Option A: Logic Testing (Headless)
 Use this to test the validation engine without the UI.